romanf-dev/actinium/doc/6-howto.md

         ldgen.sh 0x08000000 0x20000000 arm-none-eabi-

-Ldgen script treats object files (*.o) in the folder as applications sorted alphabetically.
+Ldgen script treats object files (*.task) in the folder as applications sorted alphabetically.
 That is the first file in alphabatical order will become actor with task_id = 0, second - with task_id = 1, etc. It produces a set of temporary files and ldscript.ld.